Spook Busters: Production

-Gabriel Dell makes his first appearance of the series, playing an old member of the gang who just returned from a stint in the Navy and newly married to a French woman.
+Gabriel Dell makes his first appearance of the series, playing an old member of the gang who just returned from a stint in the United States Navy and newly married to a French woman.

 The film was made under the working title Ghost Busters.

 Home media

 Released on VHS by Warner Brothers on September 1, 1998.

 Warner Archives released the film on made-to-order DVD in the United States as part of "The Bowery Boys, Volume Two" on April 9, 2013.